 Check the position of the bubble in the circular level for front-to-back attitude.
 If the bubble is to the front of center, the case must be raised in the rear.
 Likewise, if the bubble is to the rear of center, the front of the clock case must be raised.

-Adjust the feet of the grandfather clock in each corner by turning the feet clockwise to lower the corner and counterclockwise to raise the corner, until you bring the bubble in the circular level to its center position.
+Depending on which area shows a need for adjustment, you'll need to raise (or lower) the feet.
+To do so, turn the feet clockwise to lower the corner and counterclockwise to raise the corner, until you bring the bubble in the circular level to its center position.
 The adjustable feet can be turned by hand while your helper slightly tilts the clock case, which will relieve the pressure on the adjustable foot.
 If the clock case sits on carpet, this process might require repeating due to the clock's weight settling into it.

 Use wood shims for any needed compensation should the grandfather clock not have adjustable feet.
 Have a helper tilt the grandfather clock case while you make certain that the wood shim is placed so that the corner of the grandfather clock case rests fully on top of the shim.
 Begin with thinner strips of shim, adding more as needed to level the clock case.

 Double Check Your Work

 Check the grandfather clock for a level attitude with the circular bubble level after seven days and make further adjustments if needed.